 The bazaar had a huge variety of items for sale.
 In the food section, there was also a variety of spices and seasonings, a large selection of cookies, rice, etc.

 The large indoor section of the market sold all kinds of household goods as well as clothing and footwear.
 There are also small shops that provide services such as tailoring and shoe-repairs.
-If you wanted to buy something, for the one, there’s a good chance you could find it at the market.
+If you need to buy something specific, there’s a good chance you could find it at the market.

 For lunch, I had a couple of pastry pockets that are sold from food stalls.
 They come with a choice of fillings – cheese, chicken or ‘meat’.
 At only 100 Tenge each, they cost less than 60 cents US and are a great deal for lunch.
 I only bought one initially (chicken) but enjoyed it so much I went back for another.